 New Testament; Old Testament; Theology; Church History; Septuagint; Apologetics; and Cross- Cultural Ministries.
 For program information see ACTS program website Postgraduate Program in Doctorate of Pastoral Ministry (D.Min.)
 Trinity Western Seminary/ACTS' Doctor of Ministry degree is a professional development degree designed for people who have earned a Master of Divinity or the equivalent and who are actively engaged in pastoral ministry or evangelism.
 The program focuses upon two broad areas of ministry: spiritual formation and leadership development.
 It gives significant attention to ministry practice and theological integration.
 Applicants must complete at least three years of full-time ministry after completing an M.Div., before pursuing admission to the D.Min. program.
 As an in-service degree, students must be involved in regular ministry during the time of enrolment.
-Courses are offered in one week modules, three times per year.
+Students meet once per year in the fall for on-campus mentored peer learning with ACTS faculty and fellow students.
+The three key themes of the DMin program - God and Theology, Leadership and Context, Mission and Community - are woven through the event and help structure the work students do throughout the year.
 The primary focus remains on the final and significant "Project" which emerges from the ministry setting of the student.
-The program can be completed in four to five years.
+The program is designed to be completed in three years.
 For program information see ACTS program website Graduate Diploma in Christian Studies (DCS) One way to begin to explore theological education for older students is to enroll in the Diploma in Christian Studies at TWS.
-The one-year (27-32 sem. hrs.)
+The one-year (30 sem. hrs.)
 Graduate Diploma in Christian Studies provides students who are actively engaged in ministry and witness with a quality master's level theological and biblical education combined with advanced integration in practice.
 This program is also designed for those wishing refreshment and upgrading of academic and professional life experience.
 The Graduate Diploma offers flexibility to meet individual in-service needs, especially for those students desiring a non-thesis program.
 If students work closely with their advisors, a large part of this program could be applicable to a more advanced degree.
 An undergraduate degree or its equivalent is normally required for admission.
 Track Options: